 These key words are never used in text addressing implementors.

 There is an important distinction between cannot and must not, as used in this Specification.
-Cannot means something the application literally is unable to express or accomplish through the API, while must not means something that the application is capable of expressing through the API, but that the consequences of doing so are undefined and potentially unrecoverable for the implementation (see Errors).
+Cannot means something the application literally is unable to express or accomplish through the API, while must not means something that the application is capable of expressing through the API, but that the consequences of doing so are undefined and potentially unrecoverable for the implementation (see Valid Usage).

 Unless otherwise noted in the section heading, all sections and appendices in this document are normative.